Time Dependent Saddle Node Bifurcation: Breaking Time and the Point of No Return in a Non-Autonomous Model of Critical Transitions: Introduction

-More recently, there has been intense interest in using a dynamical systems approach to the characterization of a class of phenomenon known as ``critical transitions'' or ``tipping points'' \cite{fritjofcapra}, where complex systems experience a qualitatively large and abrupt change very rapidly (in comparison to normal dynamics)---for example, a critical transition of a financial market might be a financial crisis; or, in an ecosystem, a critical transition might be rapid desertification \cite{kuehn-11,scheffer-09}.
-The generic nature of this class of phenomena means that it has broad applications; indeed, the literature on ``tipping point'' phenomena spans a wide variety of fields, including cancer biology \cite{tpincancer-1,tpincancer-2}, quick-onset disease theory \cite{chenluonan}, ecology \cite{jgore}, environmental and climate science \cite{tpines,scheffer-09}, and sociology \cite{schelling}.

-Mathematically, systems with tipping points can be represented as dynamical systems with saddle-node bifurcations, where the tipping points are the corresponding fold catastrophes.
+Mathematically, systems undergoing critical transitions can be represented as dynamical systems with saddle-node bifurcations, where the tipping points are the corresponding fold catastrophes.
 However, it is critical to understand that in real-world systems, the bifurcation parameter of a dynamical system can itself be \emph{time-dependent}; thus, tipping points are fold catastrophes \emph{induced} by parameters changing in time.
-In other words, tipping points are induced by changes in external conditions, and systems with tipping points are described by non-autonomous dynamical systems.
+In other words, tipping points are induced by changes in external conditions, so systems with tipping points should be described by non-autonomous dynamical systems.
 To be more mathematically precise, these systems can in general be described by a non-autonomous dynamical system